anicolson/DeepXi/README.md

 **DEMAND -- Voice Bank test set**

-Objective scores obtained on the DEMAND--Voicebank test set described [here](http://ssw9.talp.cat/papers/ssw9_PS2-4_Valentini-Botinhao.pdf).
-Each Deep Xi model is trained on the  DEMAND--Voicebank training set.
+Objective scores obtained on the DEMAND--Voicebank test set described [here](http://ssw9.talp.cat/papers/ssw9_PS2-4_Valentini-Botinhao.pdf). **Each Deep Xi model is trained on the  DEMAND--Voicebank training set**.
 As in previous works, the objective scores are averaged over all tested conditions. **CSIG**, **CBAK**, and **COVL** are mean opinion score (MOS) predictors of the signal distortion, background-noise intrusiveness, and overall signal quality, respectively. **PESQ** is the perceptual evaluation of speech quality measure. **STOI** is the short-time objective intelligibility measure (in \%).
 The highest scores attained for each measure are indicated in boldface.

 | Method                 |   Gain | Causal | CSIG | CBAK | COVL | PESQ | STOI      | SegSNR |
 |-------------------------|---|--------|------|------|------|------|-----------|----|